a8ksh4/paper-pi-handheld/README.md

 <img src="/images/buttons.jpg" alt="kb" width="300"/>

-They worked out much better than I expectes.
+They worked out much better than I expected.
 It turned out to be pretty easy to solder them in between the pins, and the pins were perfect for soldering the diodes and wires to.

 <img src="/images/kb0.jpg" alt="kb" width="200"/><img src="/images/kb1.jpg" alt="kb" width="200"/>
 <img src="/images/kb2.jpg" alt="kb" width="200"/><img src="/images/kb3.jpg" alt="kb" width="200"/>